EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 > A simplicial complex $$K$$ is (roughly speaking) a data structure that is built by gluing small pieces called simplices: $$0$$-simplices are points, $$1$$-simplices are edges, $$2$$-simplices are triangles, $$3$$-simplices are tetrahedrons, and so on.
 This data structure is widely used to represent topological spaces.
-However, not all spaces are triangulable.[^1]
+However, not all spaces are triangulable.

 [^1]:*Computational Topology: An introduction* is a great book to consult about simplicial complexes and simplicial approximations, among other topics in computational topology.